Abdallah362728/Abdallah362728/README.md

 ---

 <div align="center">
-  <sub>⚡ Everything on this page is hand-drawn SVG — no generators.
-The cursor in the last card is still blinking for the next idea.</sub>
+  <sub>⚡ The cursor in the last card is still blinking for the next idea.</sub>
 </div>